xuanzee/PUI2016_fb55/HW5_fb55/README.md

 ## Assignment 1: Compare Tests for Goodness of fit (on real data)
 Test whether a gaussian model N($\mu$, $\sigma$) for the age distribution of citibike drivers is a sensible model, or if you can find a better fit with another distribution.

-Use 2 tests: KS, AD, KL, chisq to do this.
-Test at least 2 distributions.
+- Use 2 tests: KS, AD, KL, chisq (even though we have not talked about it in detail yet) to do this.

+- Test at the Normal and a least one other distributions (e.g. Poisson, or Binomial, or Chisq, Lognormal.......)

 No skeleton: you are on your own!